Report: U. of Michigan missed chances to stop doctor's abuse - WHIZ News

 Easthope died in February.

-Coaches, trainers and other staff in the university’s athletic department also did not raise concerns about Anderson, despite rampant rumors and even jokes among student athletes about the doctor’s behavior.
+Coaches, trainers and other staff in the university’s athletic department also did not question Anderson’s status, despite rampant rumors and even jokes among student athletes about the doctor’s behavior.

 “The fact that no one took meaningful action is particularly disturbing in light of the nature, scope, and duration of Dr. Anderson’s misconduct,” the report said in reference to athletics.

+His son, Shemy Schembechler told The Associated Press on Tuesday that it’s “disgraceful,” to say his father didn’t care about his players, and that his father would have acted if any students shared concerns about Anderson.

+Canham, who turned Michigan into a modern sports marketing powerhouse, died in 2005.
+A message seeking comment was left with Canham’s daughter, Clare Eaton.

 The university has acknowledged Anderson’s abuse but turned to the law firm for an independent, comprehensive review of what happened during the doctor’s long career.
-He died in 2008.
+Anderson retired in 2003 and died in 2008.

 WilmerHale said 600 people made reports to the firm about their experiences with Anderson; 300 agreed to be interviewed.
 Although most victims who have stepped forward or filed lawsuits have been men, the report said women were also abused.